Freeborn History, Family Crest & Coats of Arms

 Freeborn is an ancient Anglo-Saxon name that is derived from the baptismal name Frebern.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.

 The surname Freeborn was first found in Berwickshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Freeborn family
+Early History of the Freeborn family

 This web page shows only a small excerpt of our Freeborn research.
 Another 71 words (5 lines of text) covering the years 1086, 1150, and 1190 are included under the topic Early Freeborn History in all our PDF Extended History products and printed products wherever possible.

 Freeborn has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Freeborn have been found, including Freebairn, Freeborn, Freebourn, Freebourne, Freeborne, Freeburn, Frebern, Freebern and many more.

 Early Notables of the Freeborn family (pre 1700)